President pro tempore of the Senate of the Philippines: Fifth Republic

-Jose Roy served as the last president pro tempore of the Senate when it was abolished for a second time in 1972 upon the declaration of martial law.
 Teofisto Guingona Jr. served as president pro tempore of the reestablished Senate from 1987 to 1990, and was succeeded by Sotero Laurel.

 In 1993, the Senate elected Leticia Ramos-Shahani as its first female president pro tempore.
 Ramos-Shahani was the first female lawmaker in history to serve as a deputy presiding officer in either houses of Congress.
 When Marcelo Fernan resigned the Senate presidency in June 1999 due to failing health, president pro tempore Blas Ople was designated as acting presiding officer, until he himself was elected president nearly a month later.
 Franklin Drilon was temporarily designated by Fernan as the Senate's officer-in-charge before Ople's return from a trip to Switzerland and his assumption as the chamber's acting president.

+On August 12, 2002, Manny Villar stepped down as president pro tempore to be elected chairperson of the Senate committees on finance and foreign relations.
+Juan Flavier was subsequently elected to succeed Villar.

 Juan Ponce Enrile resigned as Senate president on June 5, 2013.
 President pro tempore Jinggoy Estrada served as acting president until Franklin Drilon was elected president of the Senate on July 22, 2013.
 Drilon, who had earlier served as president pro tempore under Senate president Koko Pimentel, was later removed from the position along with other Liberal Party senators from their committee chairmanships following a motion by Manny Pacquiao to declare the post vacant.
-He was succeeded by Ralph Recto, a fellow Liberal and former minority leader, who had previously served as Drilon’s president pro tempore during the 16th Congress.
+He was succeeded by Ralph Recto, a fellow Liberal and former minority leader, who had previously served as Drilon's president pro tempore during the 16th Congress.